better-js-logging/better-logging-base/README.md

 <a name='installing'/>
 ## Installing

-angular-logger has optional dependencies on _[momentjs](https://github.com/moment/moment)_ and _[sprintf.js](https://github.com/alexei/sprintf.js)_: without moment you can't pattern a nicely readable datetime stamp and without sprintf you can't pattern your logging input lines.
+_better-logging-base_ has optional dependencies on _[momentjs](https://github.com/moment/moment)_ and _[sprintf.js](https://github.com/alexei/sprintf.js)_: without moment you can't pattern a nicely readable datetime stamp and without sprintf you can't pattern your logging input lines.
 Default fixed patterns are applied if either they are missing.

 <a name='bower'/>
 #### Bower

-Will be implemented under [issue #10](https://github.com/pdorgambide/angular-logger/issues/10)
+Will be implemented

 <a name='manually'/>
 #### Manually